PhilipYip1988/python-tutorials/013_statistics_module/readme.md

 ![img_002](./images/img_002.png)

-As seen from the docmenation, the module contains a collection of functions for calculating averages:
+As seen from the documentation, the module contains a collection of functions for calculating averages:

 |function|description|
 |---|---|